gaskinwang/Plotting/README.md

 >   *Block.m*, using **data in one.xlsx** as input and outputting a hypsographic
 >   system surrounded by a heatmap.
 #
-For D.  With the given **XY coordinate values for a scatterplot**, plot a collection
+For D.  With the given **xy coordinate values for a scatterplot**, the code plots a collection
     of dots using a Cartesian coordinate with an additional variable being displayed—the dots are color-coded by local density on the vertical axis for a set of data, like a heatmap.